CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-10-misc-R-function.md

 ##
 ##
 ##  -----
-## Contribute to the Coding Club UC3M you must!
+## Participating in the Coding Club UC3M you must.
+Yes, hmmm.
 ##  ------
 ##     \
 ##      \